data center design

 One central pain point I have seen throughout networking is the necessity to dispense with manual work lacking fabric-wide automation.
 In addition, it’s common to deploy applications by combining multiple services that run on a distributed set of resources.
 As a result, configuration and maintenance are much more complex than in the past.
 You have two options to implement all of this.

-First, you can connect up these services by, for example, manually spinning up the servers, installing the necessary packages, SSHing to each one, or you can go down the path of open network solutions with automation, in particular, Ansible automation with Ansible Engine or Ansible Tower with automation mesh.
+First, you can connect these services by manually spinning up the servers, installing the necessary packages, and SSHing to each one.
+Alternatively, you can go toward open network solutions with automation, particularly Ansible automation with Ansible Engine or Ansible Tower with automation mesh.
 As automation best practice, use Ansible variables for flexible playbook creation that can be easily shared and used amongst different environments.

-Fabric-wide automation and SDN
+B. Fabric-wide automation and SDN:

 However, deploying a VRF or any technology, such as an anycast gateway, is a dynamic global command in a software-defined environment.
 We now have fabric-wide automation and can deploy with one touch instead of numerous box-by-box configurations.

-Essentially, we are moving from a box-by-box configuration to the atomic programming of a distributing fabric of a single entity.
-The beauty is that we can carry out deployments with one configuration point quickly and without human error.
+We are moving from a box-by-box configuration to the atomic programming of a single entity’s distributing fabric.
+This allows us to carry out deployments with one configuration point quickly and without human error.

-Manipulating configuration files by hand is a tedious and error-prone task.
-Not to mention time-consuming.
+Manipulating configuration files by hand is tedious, error-prone, and time-consuming.
 Equally, performing pattern matching to make changes to existing files is risky.
 The manual approach will result in configuration drift, where some servers will drift from the desired state.

-Configuration drift is caused by inconsistent configuration items across devices, usually due to manual changes and updates and not following the automation path.
+Configuration Drift: Configuration drift is caused by inconsistent configuration items across devices, usually due to manual changes and updates and not following the automation path.
 Ansible architecture can maintain the desired state across various managed assets.

-The managed assets that can range from distributed firewalls to Linux hosts are stored in what’s known as an inventory file, which can be static or dynamic inventory.
+Storing Managed Assets: Managed assets, which can range from distributed firewalls to Linux hosts, are stored in an inventory file, which can be static or dynamic.
 Dynamic inventories are best suited for a cloud environment where you want to gather host information dynamically.
 Ansible is all about maintaining the desired state for your domain.

-The issue of Silos
+Challenge: The issue of Silos

 To date, the networking industry has been controlled by a few vendors.
 We have dealt with proprietary silos in the data center, campus/enterprise, and service provider environments.
 The major vendors will continue to provide a vertically integrated lock-in solution for most customers.
 They will not allow independent, 3rd party network operating system software to run on their silicon.

 Typically, these silos were able to solve the problems of the time.
 The modern infrastructure needs to be modular, open, and straightforward.
 Vendors need to allow independent, 3rd party network operating systems to run on their silicon to break from being a vertically integrated lock-in solution.
+Cisco has started this for the broader industry regarding open networking solutions with the announcement of the Cisco Silicon ONE.

 The Rise of Open Networking Solutions